Skip to content

 An over the shoulder photograph of a computer screen.
 The screen has blue and white 'wireframe' style designs of web templates on it

-“From initiation right through to production the guys were always open, friendly and helpful.
+“From initiation right through to production the Kind team were always open, friendly and helpful.
 They coached us to make the right decisions but accepted our constraints, quickly finding an alternative solution.
 Kind revitalised our stakeholders, the website and our team.”

 Operations Manager and Product Owner, NTU